traysr/forknscissors/_drafts/2018-01-31-Cauliflower-Peas Curry or Rassa.md

-Permalink: Cauliflower-Peas Curry or Rassa
+---
+layout: post

-# Cauliflower-Peas Curry or Rassa
+title: "Cauliflower-Peas Curry or Rassa"
+---

 # Serves: 2-3 persons

 The word curry or rassa means vegetables cooked with gravy.
 This is a very common subzi in Maharashtrian households.
 It's a combination of onion, ginger-garlic and mixed vegetables of your choice.